From First to Last: Throne to the Wolves (2009–2010)

 FFTL stated that they would be on a break from touring in late 2008.
-Members Travis Richter and Derek Bloom were focusing on their side project, The Color of Violence, with tours soon after and a full-length debut album, Youthanize, which was released April 7, 2009.
-Member Chris Lent toured as the drummer for the band I Set My Friends on Fire as well as one of the two drummers for The Color of Violence (along with Jon Syverson of the band Daughters); Lent also confirmed that he is no longer a member of FFTL and is now writing/recording with ISMFOF.
-FFTL began writing new songs early 2009 and started demoing new songs in March 2009 for their next album, expected to be released March 2010.
-A full-length demo of a song on the new album was put on their Myspace at that time, as well as the previously unheard b-side from Heroine, Save Us.
-A Second Full Length Demo was added on July 3, 2009, and a message to fans that they would be announcing their recording schedule and tentative label.
+Members Travis Richter and Derek Bloom were focusing on their side project The Color of Violence.
+This included tours and a full-length debut album, Youthanize, which was released April 7, 2009.
+Chris Lent toured as the drummer for the band I Set My Friends on Fire as well as one of the two drummers for The Color of Violence (along with Jon Syverson of the band Daughters).

+FFTL began writing new songs early in 2009 and started demoing the songs for their next album in March 2009, expected to be released March the following year.
+A full-length demo of a new song was put on their MySpace at that time, as well as the previously unheard b-side from Heroine, Save Us.
+A second full-length demo was added on July 3, 2009, and a message to fans that they would be announcing their recording schedule and tentative label.
 As of August 6, 2009, the band had begun to track drums for the new record at EarthSound studios in Valdosta Georgia, with Lee Dyess.

-In September 2009, Miss May I announced they would be touring with From First to Last in October 2009.

-On October 1, 2009 FFTL announced that they would be touring with Greeley Estates and Therefore I Am in October and November, and also that they had signed to Rise Records.
+On October 1, 2009, FFTL announced that they would be touring with Greeley Estates and Therefore I Am in October and November, and also that they had signed to Rise Records.